-Students become light and sound engineers as they take on the challenge of designing, building, and projecting a scene for a puppet show.
-First grade scientists investigate cause and effect relationships to learn about the nature of light and sound, laying foundational understanding of these sophisticated concepts.
+Students become light and sound engineers as they take on the challenge of designing, building, and creating a puppet show.
 After investigating light sources and how light interacts with different materials, students go on to learn that sound travels from a source and vibrations cause sound.
-Students apply their new understanding of light and sound to engineer a background scene for a puppet theater, using patterns of light and sound sources to create the effects they want.
-As they progress through the unit, students engage in multiple engineering design cycles in which they plan, make and test solutions to their puppet-theater design challenge.
+Students apply their new understanding of light and sound to develop and engineer a shadow puppet play, using patterns of light and sound sources to create the effects they want.
+As they progress through the unit, students engage in multiple engineering design cycles in which they plan, make and test solutions to their shadow puppet play design challenge.

 Exploring Relationships: Plants, Animals and their Offspring